opencomputeproject/SAI/doc/SAI_1.7.1 Release notes.md

 ### Query statistics capability
 Query statistics capability adds the ability to query statistics values capability per object type - meaning which statistics enum values are implemented per object type
 Currently, these is not exposed, and in order to check capabilities, the user has to retry each value, one by one.
-This is achieved by adding typedef sai_query_stats_capability for saiobject.h also by adding typedef sai_stat_capability_t in saitypes.h
+This is achieved by adding new function sai_query_stats_capability for saiobject.h also by adding new function sai_stat_capability_t in saitypes.h

 The PR related to this feature is available at [PR#1148](https://github.com/opencomputeproject/SAI/pull/1148)